dart-lang/site-www/src/_guides/language/evolution.md

 Code that used to compile cleanly before null safety (but perhaps crash at runtime) might no longer compile once null safety is enabled.
-Because migrating your apps and packages
-— and all the packages they depend on — to null safety might take a while,
+Because migrating your apps and packages—and all the packages they depend on—to null safety might take a while,
 Dart uses language versioning to support using non-null-safe code alongside null-safe code.